Broadway to the West End: 9 shows from across the pond

-Productions regularly transfer from one side of the pond to the other.
-Feel inspired to live your own American Dream at a West End theatre as you see a show that was originally a Broadway hit.
+Productions regularly transfer from one side of the pond to the other, including these productions from the West End to Broadway.
+But, why not feel inspired to live your own American Dream at a London theatre as Broadway comes to the West End in style.

 DEAR EVAN HANSEN